alissatroiano/MS-1/README.md

 * The tools used to repair any markdown issues were acquired from [this article](https://github.com/DavidAnson/markdownlint/blob/v0.20.2/doc/Rules.md#md004).

-* The text decoration property used to style the navbar were aquired from [W3 Schools](https://www.w3schools.com/cssref/pr_text_text-decoration.asp).
+* The text-decoration property used to style the navbar was acquired from [W3 Schools](https://www.w3schools.com/cssref/pr_text_text-decoration.asp).

 Code Snippets: